Last Updated on 3rd March 2025

 Although it’s hard to pinpoint when teacher-targeted bullying began, the targeting of teachers is not necessarily a new concept.
 However, where once teachers were gossiped about behind bike sheds and tall tales told and shared on the school bus, the involvement of the internet has put a different slant on things.

-Why are Teachers being Bullied Online?
+Why Are Teachers Being Bullied Online?

 Since print news began, controversary and scandal have always hit the headlines.
 It’s human nature to engage with stories that are dramatic or different.
 It’s no different when it comes to social media – the bigger the story, the more engagement.
 In other words, if a young person posts something scandalous, emotive, or shocking about a teacher, that post is likely to get more attention.